WHAT IS ACTINIC KERATOSIS?

 WHAT ARE SYMPTOMS OF ACTINIC KERATOSIS?

 AKs most often don't present any symptoms.
-Patients who have been diagnosed with AK have noticed lesions that are flat or raised that tend to feel like sandpaper.
+Patients with AK have noticed lesions that are flat or raised that tend to feel like sandpaper.

 WHAT CAUSES ACTINIC KERATOSIS?

 AKs can be caused by significant sun exposure over the years.